JagathWijesooriya/API/testAutomationAPI/READ.md

 using command line

 go to project directory of testAutomationAPI
-        enter mvn clean install or mvn test/TestNG to run using Maven. view the test results on extent report under test-output folder index file using a browser.
+        enter mvn clean install or mvn test to run using Maven.

+view the Test Results on extent report under test-output folder index file using a browser.